Go to Reviews.org US Edition

 What is a good internet speed in Australia?

 When it comes to picking a home internet plan, speed is right up there with the cost.
 Picking the right internet speed will impact the versatility of your home connection.
 Slower NBN plans are more affordable, but faster NBN plans let you stream across multiple devices, download large files faster and generally not have to worry too much about whatever you want to do online.
+Of course, you don't want your internet to be too slow.

 Because older broadband technologies like ADSL2+ and cable internet are all but extinct now that the NBN rollout has finished, scroll on to find out which internet speed is right for you.
 Note that we’re focused on NBN fixed-line technologies on this page because providers are required by the ACCC to self-report their typical evening download speeds, which makes it easier to track than NBN Fixed Wireless and NBN Sky Muster satellite.